Long-Term Disability Leave Procedures

 If you were participating in the college's retirement plan at the beginning of your LTD leave, you may continue to participate for up to two years.
 The college will continue to contribute to your retirement contracts at the rate in effect at the time your disability occurred or at the time you go off paid sick leave, whichever is later.

-If you are partially or totally disabled for 30 days and it appears that you will continue to be disabled for more than six months, you should contact the Office of Human Resources to discuss your situation.
-An LTD leave, like any extended leave of absence for medical reasons, must be supported by medical statements and arranged with your department head in consultation with the Office of Human Resources.
+If you are partially or totally disabled for 30 days and it appears that you will continue to be disabled for more than six months, you should contact the Office of Human Resources for information about how to apply for LTD. Employees must apply for LTD directly through the college’s insurance company.

-It is important for supervisors and department heads to maintain contact with a disabled employee, both to monitor the disabled employee's progress and likelihood of returning to work and to provide him or her with support and a continuous connection to the college.
-If you are absent on LTD leave, you should maintain contact with your supervisor to discuss your situation and inform him/her of your progress.
+It is important for supervisors and department heads to maintain contact with a disabled employee, both to monitor the disabled employee’s progress and likelihood of returning to work and to provide them with support and a continuous connection to the college.
+If you are approved for LTD, you should maintain contact with your supervisor to discuss your situation and inform them of your progress.

 Return to Work Certification